lazaroro-cell/Group_3_Baseball_Savant/README.md

 ## The next section will be deleted from our final report.

+## Current Steps for Checkpoint 2

+1. Complete KPI calculations in Python and update tables.
+2. Generate initial visualizations and save them in `output/`.
+3. Update README.md with insights from analysis.
+4. Commit and push updates to `Group_3_Checkpoint_2.0` branch regularly.
+5. Ongoing amendment of the final report (README.md).

 ## Progress on the 8 Major Tasks

 1) We selected Option 1 — Baseball Savant MLB performance indicators.